Capturing attention through email can feel like finding a needle in a haystack.

 Pipedrive enhances email deliverability by:

-• Spam testing.
+Spam testing and domain warm-up.
 Automatically running tests to check if the content might trigger spam filters.

-• Custom domain tracking.
-Allowing you to send emails from your domain to build trust and bypass stringent filters.
+Custom domain tracking.
+Allowing you to send emails from your domain (rather than a generic Gmail address or other personal service providers) to build trust and bypass stringent filters.

 Cold email software like Pipedrive can streamline these processes and improve email deliverability rates.

-By meticulously following best practices, Pipedrive ensures your cold emails have the best chance to be seen and acted upon, consequently maintaining the health of your email marketing efforts.
+By meticulously following best practices, Pipedrive gives your cold emails the best chance to be seen and acted upon, maintaining the health of your email marketing efforts.

 Common mistakes to avoid in cold emailing